 Sometimes choosing a topic is simple, but often you may need some inspiration to come up with the perfect subject to write about.

-This is especially true if you already have a mature blog that has hundreds of posts.
+This is especially true if you already have a mature blog or niche site that has hundreds of posts.
 Coming up with a new topic to write about can feel like pulling teeth.

 Below are some ways you can brainstorm ideas for your next epic creation: